-Okay, so we all know and love her as Suzelle, South Africa’s DIY goddess with the fabulous upstyle who dishes out tips on how to make a braai pie and fix a plug.
+Okay, so we all know and love her as Suzelle, South Africa’s DIY goddess.
+But who is the actress behind the fabulous upstyle who dishes out tips on how to make a braai pie and fix a plug?
+Meet Julia Anastasopoulos…

 Just over a year ago the main project on her agenda was a children’s book ‘Jeff and George’ which she was illustrating.

 But by the end of 2014, she’d not only finished that book but also established her character SuzelleDIY as a household name in South Africa with a successful YouTube channel and Facebook page (which now has over 50,000 followers and various sponsors).
 And this week she began shooting her first SuzelleDIY “koffie table book”.